 In Lawrence of Arabia, the titular character leads struggle for Middle Eastern independence and the Arab revolution.
 The drama is set against the backdrop of Jordan’s most dramatic landscapes.
 These locations include Wadi Rum (also featured on Lawrence’s own Seven Pillars of Wisdom book), the deserts of El Jafr and Jebel Tubeiq, and Maan near Petra.

 Lawrence of Arabia Photo/Screengrab © Howard Terpning, Wikipedia, Deep Focus Review

 Indiana Jones and The Last Crusade (1989)

-If only this had been the last Indiana Jones, we might have ended on such an epic note that few trilogies would have been able to compete for decades to come.
-Instead, let’s pretend Hollywood isn’t continuing to bastardize and propagate other films with the namesake character.
+If only Indiana Jones and the Last Crusade had been the final one, we might have ended on such an epic note that few trilogies would have been able to compete for decades to come.
+Instead, let’s pretend Hollywood isn’t continuing to propagate other films with the namesake character.